-1h.
+Requirements for 1h.
 FACE COVERINGS, FACE SHIELDS, AND CLEAR PLASTIC BARRIERS

-- Employers are required to provide masks, face coverings, or face shields for all staff, contractors, other service providers, visitors and volunteers. - Face coverings or face shields for all staff, contractors, other service providers, visitors or volunteers following CDC guidelines for Face Coverings.
-Individuals may remove their face coverings while working alone in private offices or when separated by more than 6 feet in outside learning spaces.
+- Employers are required to provide masks, face coverings, or face shields for all staff, contractors, other service providers, visitors and volunteers. - Face coverings or face shields for all staff, contractors, other service providers, visitors or volunteers informed by CDC guidelines for Face Coverings.
+Individuals may remove their face coverings while working alone in private offices.
 Face shields are an acceptable alternative only when a person has a medical condition that prevents them from wearing a mask or face covering, when people need to see mouth and tongue motions in order to communicate, or when an individual is speaking to an audience for a short period of time and clear communication is otherwise not possible. - Face coverings or face shields for all students in grades Kindergarten and up following CDC guidelines for Face Coverings.
-Face shields are an acceptable alternative when a student has a medical condition that prevents them from wearing a mask or face covering, or when people need to see the student's mouth and tongue motions in order to communicate. - Face coverings should be worn both indoors and outdoors, including during outdoor recess. - Group mask breaks" or "full classroom mask breaks" are not allowed.
-If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time: - Provide space away from peers while the face covering is removed.
-In the classroom setting, an example could be a designated chair where a student can sit and take a 15 minute "sensory break;" - o Students must not be left alone or unsupervised; - Designated area or chair must be appropriately distanced from other students and of a material that is easily wiped down for disinfection after each use; - Provide additional instructional supports to effectively wear a face covering; - Provide students adequate support to re-engage in safely wearing a face covering;
+Face shields are an acceptable alternative only when a student has a medical condition that prevents them from wearing a mask or face covering, or when people need to see the student's mouth and tongue motions in order to communicate. - Face coverings should be worn both indoors and outdoors, including during outdoor recess. - "Group mask breaks" or "full classroom mask breaks" are not allowed.
+If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time: - Provide space well away from peers while the face covering is removed.
+In the classroom setting, an example could be a designated chair where a student can sit and take a 15 minute or less "sensory break;" - Students must not be left alone or unsupervised; - Designated area or chair must be appropriately distanced from other students and of a material that is easily wiped down for disinfection after each use; - o Provide additional instructional supports to effectively wear a face covering; - Provide students adequate support to re-engage in safely wearing a face covering; - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering. - Face masks5 for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
+School nurses shall also wear appropriate Personal Protective Equipment (PPE) for their role. - Additional guidance for nurses and health staff.